pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 #### DELEG-unaware Clients Requesting QTYPE=DELEG

 In DELEG-unaware clients, records with the DELEG RRtype are not authoritative on the parent side.
-Thus, queries with DE=0 and QTYPE=DELEG MUST result in a normal legacy response, such as a legacy delegation if there are NS records.
+Thus, queries with DE=0 and QTYPE=DELEG MUST result in a normal legacy response, such as a legacy referral response if there are NS records.

 TODO: Should we have an example with auth having parent+child zone at the same time, and DE=0 QTYPE=DELEG query?